6.6 Duramax Diesel MPG

 7. L5P (2017 Model Year To Present)

 Finally, we get to the L5P, which is the current generation of the 6.6-liter Duramax turbo-diesel V8s.
 This could very well be the prime of the 6.6 Duramax, with a power output of 445hp and a massive torque figure of 910lb-ft.
-This is mightily impressive and mated to an equally capable Allison MW7-LCT 1000 gearbox.
-There’s also a lesser L5D that’s used in medium-duty trucks by Chevrolet.
+This is pretty impressive and mated to an equally capable Allison MW7-LCT 1000 gearbox.
+There’s also an L5D variant for medium-duty trucks.

 These include the Silverado 4500HD, 5500HD, and 6500HD.
 The L5P marks another leap forward for Duramax V8s over the LGH.
 For instance, there’s a stronger cylinder block and rotating assembly, as well as a new and reprogrammed ECU.
 90% of its peak torque could be accessible from just 1,550 RPM.
 Some of the other features and notable changes are: